alexa-labs/skill-workshop-smart-city/Module 4 - Add new intent - MoneyMetricsIntent/README.md

 9. In the Sample Utterances field, type the following, and then press ENTER or click the + icon:
 	- What department was the {amount_type} expensive in {year}
 	- What department did we spend the {amount_type} money on in {year}

+	> In addition to adding the sample utterance, it will create the slots as well.

 10. Under the "Intent Slots" section, click the dropdown for each slot to choose the "Slot Type" for the two slots - department, and year.
 	- amount_type -> Slot Type = AmountType
 	- year -> Slot Type = AMAZON.DATE